 To learn more about Self-Surrender, you can go to the following websites:

 Hours:You must report on the day and at the time ordered by the Court.
-If you report after your court designated reporting time, you may be refused intake.
-If this occurs, you will be required to return to the court for an amended order of confinement AND the sentencing court will be notified that you reported late.
-You cannot be accepted before your designated reporting date and time.
-The jail accepts those who report for Self-Surrender Friday thru Sunday from 9am to 9pm unless specified on your court order.
+If you report after your court designated reporting time you may be refused entry.
+If this occurs, you will be required to return to the Court for an amended order of confinement AND the sentencing Court will be notified that you reported late.
+You will not be accepted before your designated reporting date and time.
+You are not to consume any alcohol or drugs prior to reporting, any time while in custody, or when reporting for confinement.

-Requirements:You must bring the following items with you when you report to the jail:
+Self-Surrender Requirements:You must bring the following items with you, when you initially report to self-surrender:

-Where to Report:All Self Surrenders will report to the Lower Buckeye Jail, located at 3250 W. Lower Buckeye Road, Phoenix, Arizona 85009.
-Parking is located in a separate, fenced off parking area, at the far East end of the building.
+Where to Report:All Self-Surrenders will report to the Lower Buckeye Jail, located at 3250 W. Lower Buckeye Road, Phoenix, Arizona 85009.
+Parking is located in a separate, fenced-off parking area, at the far east end of the building.
 This is the second driveway east of 35th Avenue on the Lower Buckeye Road.
-There is a “Self-Surrender Only” sign at the entrance to the facility/parking lot.
 (Map it)

-Work Release: Prescription eyeglasses, one (1) jacket or sweater, one (1) plastic flashlight (C-size batteries maximum), one (1) watch, one (1) wedding ring, one (1) wallet with driver’s license or identification card, one (1) paperback book or magazine, one (1) non-electric clock, approved prescription medication, two (2) towels, up to $40 in cash, and up to $5.00 in quarters for use of the laundry machines.
+Acceptable Items:You may bring the following items when you report to self-surrender: Work Furlough / Work Release: one (1) Prescription eyeglasses, one (1) jacket or sweater, one (1) watch, one (1) wedding ring, one (1) wallet with limited contents to include driver’s license or photo identification card, one (1) paperback book or magazine, one (1) non-electric clock, prescription medication, two (2) towels, up to $60 in cash (small bills recommended).

-Any item not on these lists is considered contraband and will not be accepted at Estrella Jail.
+Any item not on this list is considered contraband and will not be accepted at any MCSO jail facility.

-Removal From Program:The Inmate Rules and Regulations prohibit the use of drugs or alcohol within the jail environment; Rules Violation(s) 028: Being Intoxicated, and 032: Refusing to Submit to Any Drug Test, Failure to Produce a Sample, or Having Positive Test Results.
+Removal From Program:The Inmate Rules and Regulations prohibit the use of drugs or alcohol within the jail environment; The Rule Violation(s) are as follows: 028: Being Intoxicated, and 032: Refusing to Submit to Any Drug Test, Failure to Produce a Sample, or Having Positive Test Results.

-If you are sentenced to Work Release or Work Furlough and you report to the jail with alcohol or drugs in your system you will be accepted into the jail, issued a disciplinary action report for violation of the inmate rules, and placed into full-custody for the duration of your sentence.
+If you are sentenced to Work Release or Work Furlough and you report for Self-Surrender or report back to jail from your work hours, under the influence of alcohol or drugs, you will be accepted into the jail, issued a disciplinary action report for violation of the inmate rules, and placed into full-custody for the duration of your sentence.
 You will not be eligible for either Work Release or Work Furlough and the sentencing court will be notified.